 - MPs and Councillors

 - Advocates of the complainant such as friends, relatives or other representatives (prior written consent from the complainant is required)

-- Residents of Group neighbourhoods/those who have been affected by Group activities and services
+- Residents of Group neighbourhoods/those who have been affected by Group activities and services in the locality

 - Anonymous complaints